cric96/experiment-deep-rl-ac/README.md

 ### Commands

-`./gradlew startMultipleLearning -PXfile="launch.txt"`
+`./gradlew startMultipleLearning -PXfile="launch-learning-paper.txt"`

-To reproduce the same data of the paper, use [launch-paper](launch-paper.txt).
+To reproduce the same data of the paper, use [launch-paper](launch-learning-paper.txt).
 The description of launch.txt could be found at [MultiLearningRunner](src/main/scala/it/unibo/launcher/MultiLearningRunner.scala).
 The data are stored in data/
 ### Plots